 called nacre, which builds up in layers over time, forming a finished pearl.

-In a cultured pearl, the irritant is placed there by the pearl farmer; in a natural
+In a cultured pearl, the irritant is placed there by the farmer; in a natural

 pearl (extremely rare), the irritant occurs naturally.
 Thus, both cultured

-and natural pearls are genuine pearls--they are often dyed different colors to enhanced
+and natural pearls are genuine (not artificial)--they are often dyed different colors to enhanced

 shell, and is often used in jewelry and jewelry boxes.
-For more information
+For more information, visit the (Cultured

 Since all genuine pearls are grown over time by the oyster, they will vary in